 Lee and I both felt that on such a deep level, as we are literally celebrating being together for a decade - in our forties.
 Our first decade has been focused on family, supporting kids the best we can, and carving out together time whenever we can.
 The decades following this one will have a very different tone, and I think there is a bitter sweetness to that.
 The sweetness is in the possibilities, the freedom, the adventure, the learning and the art of creating.
 The bitterness is in the emptiness that is filling so many evenings where there once was quite a bustling life.
 Our 17 year old still hangs out a little bit with us, and sometimes brings friends.
 I’ve found myself more and more appreciative of the bursting energy of teens blowing through the house and snacks.
 I’ve even tried to bring home good snacks to encourage the hanging out.

 Practicing new styles is something I do in private mostly.
 But part of my transition from full nest to empty nest, from graphic design to illustration - is to isolate less and connect more; to create more of the art I want to create; to share the good and the weird - and to shift in a gentle way from production design to eventually creating my own picture books and being contacted for my mad lettering and illustration skills.
-The messy periods in between these stages are usually the times I create work I try to hide because it may not meet my standards of “curated web sharing perfection” that seems to be the baseline of Internet land.
+The messy periods in between these stages are the spaces I want to learn more about, as they seem to allow the deepest transitions..